nuts-foundation/nuts-specification/rfc/rfc018-openid-credential-issuance.md

 Credential issuer identifiers are URLs and thus link to a trusted TLS certificate.

 Future, more involved trust models could involve the issuer presenting a credential from which trust is derived.
-For instance, proving that the issuer is a registered legal entity, which can be held accountable.
+For instance, proving that the issuer is a registered legal entity.